This week’s Parashah is Parashat Pinchas where we delve into the issues of disappointment and how we can cope with it.

 1. Why Did Moses Want To Enter The Land?

 It was these Mitzvot that Moses wished to observe.
 When I read this for the first time I trembled.
 I asked myself, What would have been my response to this?
 Am I upset when I can’t fulfill a Mitzvah?
-How do I feel when there is no Minyan or that I miss the time to fulfill a Mitzvah?
+How do I feel when there is no Minyan or when I miss the time to fulfill a Mitzvah?
 A shrug of the shoulders, “Oh well I tried.
 Too bad, so sad.” or am I genuinely pained by this missed and lost opportunity?

 We learn from Moses the correct response to not being able to fulfill a mitzvah.
 He is pained and begs Hashem for the chance to fulfill the mitzvah.
 Today will never happen again.
 The mitzvot that we have missed today can never be made up.
 If we can feel even a fraction of the pain that Moses felt that would go a long way in building our commitment to our Judaism.